mrv-king/RGOOSE/README.md

 - Install PTP server/client (one alternative is presented [here](https://timemachinescorp.com/wp-content/uploads/Windows10PTPClient.pdf)).

 # Connection to the 5G base station (OPTIONAL)
-Detailed instructions on how to connect to the 5G base station using the QMI interface is presented [here](https://docs.sixfab.com/page/setting-up-a-data-connection-over-qmi-interface-using-libqmi)
+Detailed instructions on how to connect to the 5G base station using the QMI interface are presented [here](https://docs.sixfab.com/page/setting-up-a-data-connection-over-qmi-interface-using-libqmi)

 # HOW TO PREPARE SERVER OR CLIENT APPLICATION
 - Go to the 'source' folder,